 After completing his doctorate, Pääbo worked in the team of evolutionary biologist Allan Wilson at the University of California in Berkeley.
 From 1990 he headed his own laboratory at the Ludwig Maximilian University of Munich.
 In 1997 Pääbo became one of five directors at the newly founded Max Planck Institute for Evolutionary Anthropology in Leipzig, where he is still active.

-The Körber European Science Prize 2018 will be presented to Svante Pääbo on 7 September in the Great Festival Hall of Hamburg Town Hall.
+The Körber European Science Prize 2018 was presented to Svante Pääbo on 7 September in the Great Festival Hall of Hamburg Town Hall.

 The following photos are free to use in the context of news coverage with the credit Körber-Stiftung/Friedrun Reinhold.